 With dual action airbrushes there is a "golden rule" operation - "AIR ON FIRST, AIR OFF LAST".
 The key is to start off spraying with air only, the situation you must avoid at all costs is "PAINT ON, AIR OFF" - that is, the push button pulled back but not depressed, in this case, paint accumulates on the needle and sits there waiting for the air to arrive.
 When it does, the paint simply splats onto your artwork.
 Always press the push button down before you pull it back, and when you stop spraying make sure the push button is fully returned to its original position before lifting your finger off.
-Initially, when you start spraying with your airbrush, you should practice freehand spraying.
+Initially, when you start spraying with your airbrush, you should practice free hand spraying.
 Hold your airbrush, loaded with paint, about 7.5cm from the surface and just spray away, you'll soon pick up the behavioural patterns of your airbrush.
-After a while, try varying the spray by moving your airbrush to create finer and stronger lines, and further away for broader and weaker lines.
-The finer and stronger the line, the further away, the broader and weaker the line.
+After a while, try varying the spray by moving your airbrush closer to create finer and stronger lines, and further away for broader and weaker lines.